21 Considerations & Questions To Ask When Buying a Shed - Ultimate Guide

 It is difficult to answer this question without first defining the purpose of the garden shed.
 For example, if the purpose is an enclosed space that is used to store tools or other gardening supplies, then the most popular size would be 10'x12'.

-If you want to protect your garden shed and its content, a proper shed foundation is vital.
+If you want to protect your garden shed and its content, proper shed foundations are vital.
 Leave out this critical feature, and you could be faced with many problems further down the line.
 Moisture damage, instability, pest infestations, and rotten wood are just some of the issues you might have to face.

 When you locate a storage shed on level and stable ground, its structure will be structurally sound, and the windows and doors will open and close easily.